zio/zio/docs/howto/use_modules_and_layers.md

 A module is a group of functions that deals with only one concern.
 Keeping the scope of a module limited improves our ability to understand code, in that we need to focus only on one topic at a time without juggling with too many concepts together in our head.

-`ZIO` iself provides the basic capabilities through modules, e.g. see how `ZEnv` is defined.
+`ZIO` itself provides the basic capabilities through modules, e.g. see how `ZEnv` is defined.

 ### The module recipe
 Let's build a module for user data access, following these simple steps: